UURC Research Base

 Palmer, L., Trathen, W., Olson, G., & Schlagal, R. (2002, December).
 Measuring students' independent reading levels: Psychometric properties of developmental spelling tests and informal reading inventories.
 Paper presented at the annual meeting of the American Reading Forum, Sanibel, FL.

-Support for RLA & spelling assessments
+Support for RLA & Schlagel Spelling assessments

-Public Conferences
+Assessments Research: Public Conferences